 Continual learning not only applies to MLOps workflow architecture but on the algorithmic front as well, where models learn to adapt to new data without having to retrain or suffer from catastrophic forgetting (forget previously learned patterns when presented with new data).

 There are decisions in our workflows that need to be evaluated as well such as adding to the set of expectations that our features and models need to pass.
 These evaluation criteria are added a result of our system interacting with the real world.
 Usually, with the exception of large concept drift, these expectations should remain valid and should require fewer updates after the first several iterations.

 There are so many moving pieces involved with monitoring.
 What values to monitor for drift (data, target, concept), how to measure drift (chi^2, KS, MMD, etc.), window sizes/frequencies, thresholds for triggering alerts and more.
 Once an alert is actually triggered, what events take place?
 These policies evolve based on experience from previous iterations, domain expertise, etc. And how do we avoid alerting fatigue and actually identify the root cause (we need smart slicing & aggregation).

-If the appropriate action is to retrain, it’s not just the matter of fact of retraining on the old data + new data (if only it was that easy)!
+If the appropriate action for iteration is to retrain, it’s not just the matter of fact of retraining on the old data + new data (if only it was that easy)!
 There’s an entire workflow (often human-in-the-loop) that is responsible for composing the retraining dataset.
 We use the word “compose” because it really is an art.
 Labeling, active learning, views for domain experts, quality assurance, augmentation, up/down sampling, evaluation dataset with appropriate slice representations, etc. Once we’ve labeled any new data and validated our new dataset, we’re ready to retrain our system.
 But we want to retrain in such a manner that the model learns to behave more robustly on the slices of data it previously performed poorly on.